aditi-560/E-commerce-follow-along/README.md

 Note:- This lesson will help you in understanding How to Filter the data with particular constrains and send it to client.

+Welcome to Milestone 13! 🌟

+Today, we will add an functionality to edit the uploaded products.
+We will add edit button and then write and backend endpoint to update the new details inside MongoDB database.

+Learning Goals 🎯
+By the end of this milestone, you will:

+How to write an endpoint that will update the existing data in MongoDB. how to auto fill the form with previous data and give option to edit.
+Steps for Milestone 13📝
+Write an endpoint that will receive new data and update the existing data inside MondoDB.
+In frontend we will add an edit button to the product card.
+When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.

+Note:- This lesson will help you in understanding how to perform update operation in detailed.

+Submission Guidelines 📥

+Push your code to your GitHub repository.
+Ensure your repository is publicly accessible.
+Update the README file to summarize your progress for Milestone 13.
+Share the repository link in the assignment submission section.

 =======
 ### Run the app locally by cloning the repository, installing dependencies, and starting the server.